 - Check the list of school closures on the Wirral County Council Website: www.wirral.gov.uk/my-services/childrens-services/education-and-learning/schools-and-colleges/schoolclosures

 - Check the school website and your mobile phone as we may have been able to update the school website or we may have sent you a text or an email to update you on the possibility of a school’s closure.

 - School Facebook/ Twitter Feed

 If the school is closed, we will try and make a decision as early as possible, and will intend to reopen as soon as we can.
-If the school does open, but extreme weather develops during the day, we will aim to remain open until the end of the normal school day at 3.15pm.
+If the school does open and extreme weather develops during the day, we will aim to remain open until the end of the normal school day at 3.15pm.
 However, this is not always possible when roads are becoming treacherous.
 In which case, parents will be contacted via our texting service/email service and asked to collect their children as soon as possible.
 Under these conditions we will take parents/carers verbal permission for their child/children to be collected by a nominated adult.
 Normal lessons may be curtailed and the remaining pupils assembled in groups under the supervision of authorised members of staff to await collection.

 Staff will always make every reasonable effort to undertake the journey to school.
 It is appreciated that the journey may take longer than normal and therefore some staff may not be able to arrive before the normal start of the school day.

-We understand that any school closure will cause disruption and inconvenience but are made in the best interests for the safety of children, their families and the school staff.
+We understand that any school closure will cause disruption and inconvenience but are only ever made in the best interests for the safety of children, their families and the school staff.
 Any absence caused by school closure will be classed as authorised absences.